Andrew Cecere Sells 184,187 Shares of U.S. Bancorp (NYSE:USB) Stock

-U.S. Bancorp (NYSE:USB) CEO Andrew Cecere sold 184,187 shares of the firm’s stock in a transaction dated Thursday, April 22nd.
-The stock was sold at an average price of $56.48, for a total value of $10,402,881.76.
-Following the completion of the sale, the chief executive officer now directly owns 1,037,110 shares in the company, valued at $58,575,972.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+U.S. Bancorp (NYSE:USB) CEO Andrew Cecere sold 184,187 shares of the stock in a transaction on Thursday, April 22nd.
+The stock was sold at an average price of $56.48, for a total transaction of $10,402,881.76.
+Following the sale, the chief executive officer now owns 1,037,110 shares of the company’s stock, valued at $58,575,972.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-U.S. Bancorp (NYSE:USB) last released its earnings results on Wednesday, April 14th.
-The financial services provider reported $1.45 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.96 by $0.49.
+U.S. Bancorp (NYSE:USB) last released its quarterly earnings results on Wednesday, April 14th.
+The financial services provider reported $1.45 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.96 by $0.49.
+The company had revenue of $5.47 billion for the quarter, compared to analyst estimates of $5.53 billion.
 U.S. Bancorp had a net margin of 18.68% and a return on equity of 10.99%.
-The firm had revenue of $5.47 billion during the quarter, compared to analyst estimates of $5.53 billion.
-During the same period last year, the business earned $0.72 earnings per share.
-The business’s revenue was down 5.2% on a year-over-year basis.
-On average, equities analysts forecast that U.S. Bancorp will post 3.06 earnings per share for the current fiscal year.
+The firm’s revenue was down 5.2% on a year-over-year basis.
+During the same quarter last year, the business earned $0.72 earnings per share.
+Equities analysts anticipate that U.S. Bancorp will post 3.06 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Vantage Consulting Group Inc purchased a new position in U.S. Bancorp in the 4th quarter worth approximately $27,000.
-Field & Main Bank purchased a new position in U.S. Bancorp in the 4th quarter worth approximately $27,000.
-Salem Investment Counselors Inc. raised its holdings in U.S. Bancorp by 92.3% in the 4th quarter.
-Salem Investment Counselors Inc. now owns 600 shares of the financial services provider’s stock worth $28,000 after acquiring an additional 288 shares during the last quarter.
-Diversified LLC purchased a new position in U.S. Bancorp in the 4th quarter worth approximately $28,000.
-Finally, Valley Brook Capital Group purchased a new position in U.S. Bancorp in the 4th quarter worth approximately $37,000.
-Institutional investors own 71.73% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Charles Schwab Investment Management Inc. grew its stake in U.S. Bancorp by 2.6% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 17,779,557 shares of the financial services provider’s stock valued at $828,350,000 after acquiring an additional 448,900 shares during the last quarter.
+Norges Bank purchased a new position in shares of U.S. Bancorp during the 4th quarter worth about $673,915,000.
+Bank of New York Mellon Corp raised its holdings in U.S. Bancorp by 10.0% in the fourth quarter.
+Bank of New York Mellon Corp now owns 14,084,493 shares of the financial services provider’s stock valued at $656,195,000 after buying an additional 1,279,974 shares during the period.
+Fiera Capital Corp grew its position in U.S. Bancorp by 2.6% in the fourth quarter.
+Fiera Capital Corp now owns 10,894,529 shares of the financial services provider’s stock valued at $507,576,000 after acquiring an additional 280,135 shares in the last quarter.
+Finally, US Bancorp DE boosted its holdings in U.S. Bancorp by 1.6% in the fourth quarter.
+US Bancorp DE now owns 10,717,980 shares of the financial services provider’s stock worth $499,351,000 after purchasing an additional 164,313 shares during the period.
+71.73% of the stock is currently owned by institutional investors and hedge funds.

-USB has been the topic of several recent analyst reports.
-Barclays raised their target price on U.S. Bancorp from $61.00 to $65.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 7th.
-Robert W. Baird reissued a “neutral” rating and issued a $55.00 target price on shares of U.S. Bancorp in a research note on Thursday, March 25th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on shares of U.S. Bancorp from $63.00 to $65.00 in a report on Wednesday.
-JPMorgan Chase & Co. upgraded shares of U.S. Bancorp from a “neutral” rating to an “overweight” rating and set a $60.00 price objective for the company in a report on Wednesday, April 14th.
-Finally, Bank of America upgraded shares of U.S. Bancorp from an “underperform” rating to a “neutral” rating and raised their price objective for the stock from $58.00 to $62.00 in a report on Monday.
+USB has been the subject of several recent analyst reports.
+Barclays increased their price objective on shares of U.S. Bancorp from $61.00 to $65.00 and gave the stock an “overweight” rating in a research report on Wednesday, April 7th.
+Odeon Capital Group upgraded shares of U.S. Bancorp from a “hold” rating to a “buy” rating in a report on Wednesday, March 24th.
+Jefferies Financial Group lifted their price objective on shares of U.S. Bancorp from $55.00 to $66.00 and gave the stock a “buy” rating in a research report on Friday, April 9th.
+JPMorgan Chase & Co. upgraded shares of U.S. Bancorp from a “neutral” rating to an “overweight” rating and set a $60.00 target price for the company in a research note on Wednesday, April 14th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on shares of U.S. Bancorp from $55.00 to $62.00 and gave the company a “buy” rating in a research note on Thursday, April 1st.
 Six analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average price target of $55.88.
+U.S. Bancorp currently has an average rating of “Buy” and a consensus target price of $55.88.

 U.S. Bancorp, a financial services holding company, provides various financial services in the United States.
 It operates in Corporate and Commercial Banking, Consumer and Business Banking, Wealth Management and Investment Services, Payment Services, and Treasury and Corporate Support segments.
 The company offers depository services, including checking accounts, savings accounts, and time certificate contracts; lending services, such as traditional credit products; and credit card services, lease financing and import/export trade, asset-backed lending, agricultural finance, and other products.